falkr/ttm4175/pages/prep-iot-stm.md

 # State Machines

 So far, you have learned how to use Python to program a device.
+We have used functions to control the components of the devices, like the LEDs, to find out if buttons have been pressed or read sensor values.
-You may remember that we were using a simple application pattern, in which we had a main while-loop.
+We used a simple application pattern, in which we had a main while-loop.
 For simple applications, this is sufficient and works well.
 But this way of programming can quickly get very complicated, if you want to build more complex applications and solve a bit more difficult issues.
+This single while loop would very quickly get very complex.

+_"I can handle complicated code!"_ you could say.
+But even if that _would_ be true, we need to be careful.
+When designing a system, the goal is not only to get some code that works.
+We also need to **document** how the system works, so that it can be as simple as possible for **others** to understand as well.
+Some code may be extremely relevant for the safety of a system, or critical in other ways.

 This week we will learn a way to express more complicated behavior using the concept of state machines.
 This is a concept that you will meet again in other courses, because state machines are a useful tool to describe behavior, and especially behavior where several things are going on at the same time.